 - One word – you can ask the team to understand how they feel and understand their emotions

-- Based on how things went well in the past sprint, team members form circle initially at equal distance and then depending on their mood they will move forward or backward forming constellations
+- Based on how things went well in the past sprint, team members form a circle initially at equal distance, and then depending on their mood they will move forward or backward forming constellations

 - Have the team draw the sprint timeline and write down all the events that occurred in Day 1 till Day 14 of 2 weeks sprint.